Fdiskitup/Zenith-Z148-Clock/README.md

 the program will set the hardware clock based on these inputs.
 if the display is wrong, try again - Dont set an impossible date or time !

+Have fun playing with your Clock,

+MAS 12/16/2022